duyenlan151/duyenlan151/README.md

 ## About Me ⚡

-Hello 👋, I'm Duyen(she/her), a front-end developer/React developer from VietNam.
+Hello there! 👋 I'm Duyen(she/her).
+I'm a skilled Frontend Web Developer with a strong focus on React development, hailing from beautiful Vietnam.

-I am an experienced Frontend Web Developer and I have experience building with ReactJs, NextJs, ExpressJs, NodeJs, Firebase.
+My journey in the tech world began at the University of Science in Vietnam, where I dedicated 4 to 4.5 years to honing my Information Technology skills.
+Since then, I've been putting my knowledge into practice, working as a Frontend Developer for over 2 years.

-I've learned Infomation Technology at University of Science in Viet Nam for 4 - 4.5 years.
-After that I worked as FE developer.
+My toolkit includes ReactJS, NextJS, ExpressJS, NodeJS, and Firebase, allowing me to craft dynamic and efficient web applications.
+Currently, I'm a proud member of a talented frontend development team.
+Together, we create robust admin dashboards that offer comprehensive insights into essential data, reports, and KPIs, streamlining day-to-day operations.

-For now, about over 2+ years of experience, I'm a team member of frontend developers to build robust admin dashboards that provide comprehensive overviews of key data, reports, and KPIs for efficient day-to-day operations.
+Feel free to reach out if you have any questions.
+I'm here to help! 🚀

 ## Technical Skills & Tools